patrikboloz/cs451-py-doctest-exercise/README.md

 3. Complete the development tasks listed below then commit and push your changes back up to your GitHub repo.

 ## Development Tasks: Using Python doctest module
-This project one source file containing five functions.
+This project contains one source file containing five functions.
 One function has an error in its doctest.
 Three functions require a doctest specification.

 ### Step 0:
 **Run the tests.**